dedalus-enterprise-architect/efk-resources/README.md

 # OpenShift Logging Resources

-This project collects some procedures on how to setup a custom EFK instance based on the following minimum requirements:
+This project collects some procedures on how to setup a custom EFK instance based on the following software versions:

  * RedHat OpenShift Cluster Logging Operator - version 5.7.5